Get started on your health and wellness journey

-Tai Chi is an ancient Chinese discipline that integrates mind, body and spirit.
-Practitioners use meditation and deep breathing as they move through a series of continuous exercises, called 'forms', which resemble slow-moving ballet.
-Tai Chi is a component of Traditional Chinese Medicine that works to improve the flow of internal energy (Qi) throughout the body.
+Tai Chi is an ancient Chinese martial art that integrates mind, body and spirit.
+Tai Chi practitioners use deep breathing and meditation as they move through a series of continuous exercises known as "forms" which bear a resemblance to a slow-moving ballet.
+Being a component of Traditional Chinese Medicine (TCM), Tai Chi works in improving the flow of the internal energy (Qi) throughout the body.

 Tai chi is a noncompetitive, self-paced system of gentle exercise and stretching.
 Each posture will flow into the next one without pause, which ensures that the body is in constant motion.
 It has several styles with each style may subtly emphasize the different tai chi principles and methods.
 Also, each style has their own variation.
 Some styles may focus on the martial arts aspect while others may focus on health maintenance.